Updated November 2024

-Berlin left me feeling confused, but I kind of expected it to.
-The demographics and the town itself is more diverse than Prague or Budapest.
-I couldn't get a specific vibe or choose a certain color for it.
-Everybody knows that there is soooo much history there, but you can't actually see much of it because the whole city was terribly destroyed after World War II.
+Berlin left me feeling conflicted, but I kind of expected it to.
+I couldn't get a specific feeling to ascribe to it.
+Of course there is soooo much history, but you can't actually see much of it because quite a bit was destroyed during World War II or destroyed by Germans themselves afterward.
 For example, the area around the former site of

 Berlin Wall Memorial (there are two) and the

-East Side Gallery.
-You can follow the path of the wall too, with lined bricks on the ground that cut through roads and sidewalks and plaques reading "Berliner Mauer, 1961-1989."
+East Side Gallery (with its famous murals) you'll find informational panels about those involved and people who tried to cross it.
+You can follow the path of the wall too, with lined bricks on the ground that cut through roads and sidewalks accompanied by plaques reading "Berliner Mauer, 1961-1989."

-Berlin is more than its infamous and extensive 20th century history.
-Berlin and nearby towns hold former homes of royalty from the era of Prussian rule before Germany unified to actually become Germany in the late 1800s.
+Despite the lasting effects, Berlin is much more than its turbulent 20th century history.
+Berlin and nearby towns hold former homes of royalty from the era of Prussian rule before Germany unified in the late 1800s to more closely resemble its current borders.
 Away from the hub of Brandenburg Gate and the memorials is

 Other iconic locations of Prussian royalty are found near Berlin just 40 minutes away in Potsdam.
 Before Potsdam became famous due to the Potsdam Conference held by the "Big Three," Franklin D. Roosevelt, Winston Churchill, and Joseph Stalin during World War II, the town was known for the